 The Link Between Dementia and Homocysteine

-Their finding led investigators in this study to conclude that plasma homocysteine is a strong, independent risk factor the development of dementia in general or specifically AD.
+Their finding led investigators in this study to conclude that plasma homocysteine (Hcy) is a strong, independent risk factor for the development of dementia in general, or specifically, AD.
 Not only that, in persons who already have Alzheimer’s, increased Hcy levels in the brain may accelerate the progression of the disease.

 The Folate Connection